Reading Time: 5 minutes

 If you are thinking because you have built a mobile app, people will start using it; then you may be in for a rude surprise!
-Look at the chart below for example.
-The average number of apps installed on a typical user’s device (27 apps) hasn’t increased in the last four years.
-Moreover, only the apps on the ‘home screen’ tend to consume a majority of the time by the user, leaving the other installed apps in the fray.
+In 2017, users accessed 30 apps per month and 10 per day.
+But the apps on the ‘home screen’ tend to consume a majority of the time by the user, leaving the other installed apps in the fray.

-While consumers do spend 85% of the time on smartphones in apps, only 5 apps see heavy use.
-Nearly 1 in 4 apps are abandoned after the first use.
+While consumers do spend 92% of their mobile time in apps, mobile apps lose 80% of their audience within the first 3 months.
 In fact, according to recent data, if an app is not opened for 7 days, then there is a high chance that it will never be opened again!

 Keeping the above in mind, in this blog post, we look at some examples of push notification action campaigns that helped drive engagement and app usage.